Differences in sex development

 A specialist nurse in your care team can help you learn about DSD and a psychologist will help you address any concerns you have.

-You can find more information about what happens when your baby is born with genitals that look different in the First Days leaflet from DSD Families.
+Find out more about what happens when your baby is born with genitals that look different, in the First Days leaflet.
+This is on the DSD Families Resources website page.

 Advice for parents of older children